01

 StateAvailable

-Web server ONTOTP, HOTP, passwords, web cabinet — BLE transfer disabled
+Web server ONTOTP, HOTP, passwords, web cabinet — HID transfer disabled

 05